-I didn’t expect this movie to be as interesting and funny as it was, and it wasn’t until later that I discovered it was co-written by the great Dan Harmon of Community and Rick and Morty fame.
-It’s a really inventive take on the traditional spooky house story that should have enough to please both the older and the younger crowd.
+I didn’t expect this movie to be as interesting and funny as it is, and it wasn’t until later that I discovered it was co-written by the great Dan Harmon of Community and Rick and Morty fame.
+It’s an inventive take on the traditional spooky house story that should have enough to please both the older and younger genre fans.

 The Adventures of Ichabod and Mr. Toad

 While the Mr. Toad segment is worth watching just for its weirdness, the true appeal here is Disney’s remarkable adaptation of The Legend of Sleepy Hollow.
 It’s got all the laughs and cartoony atmosphere you’d expect from classic Disney, but it’s also genuinely creepy.
 This is one that scared a lot of kids, but not in a harmful way.
 We had fun being scared by it and that helps kids realize how harmless horror or any scary entertainment actually is.